 What is DACA (Deferred Action for Childhood Arrivals)?

-There is no "line" to immigrate to the United States.
+Most immigrants have no legal path to immigrate to the United States.

 Immigration is not a matter of waiting in line for your turn.
 There are only four ways to immigrate to the U.S. legally: